shanep-cs2/lesson24/README.md

 - Parse in a set of integers from standard in.
 - Output the unsorted array
 - Perform an insertion sort on the array.
-- Output the number of comparisons and swaps performed.
+- Output the number of swaps performed.
 - Output the array at each step in the sort process

 For your **App.java** class you can assume that the input will always be integers!
 You don't have